-Supplemental Information on Non-cash Investing Activities:
+Supplemental Information on Non-cash Investing Activities from Discontinued Operations:

-- 1. The Group and the Parent Company recognized Right of Use assets as part of Property and Equipment, and Lease liabilities as part of Accounts Payable and Other Liabilities in accordance with PFRS 16, Leases, amounting to P26.9 and P27.8, respectively, as of December 31, 2019 (see Note 12). - 2.
-In 2019 and 2018, the Group reclassified certain items of Investment Property account to Non-current assets held for sale under Other Assets Net account amounting to P0.7 and P0.4, respectively (see Notes 11 and 13).
+1. In 2019, the Group and the Parent Company recognized Right of use assets as part of Property and Equipment, and Lease liabilities as part of Accounts Payable and Other Liabilities in accordance with PFRS 16, Laster, amounting to P26.9 and P27.8, respectively.
+In 2020, all Right of Use assets and Lease liabilities were reversed due to pre-termination of leases (see Note 12).

-(A Subsidiary of BDO Unibank, Inc.) NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2019 AND 2018
+2. In 2019 and 2018, the Group reclassified certain items of Investment Property account to Non-current assets held for sale under Other Assets - net account amounting to P0.7 and P0.4, respectively (see Notes 11 and 13).

-(Amounts in Millions of Philippine Pesos, Except Per Share Data, Exchange Rates and as Indicated)
+BDO LEASING AND FINANCE, INC. AND SUBSIDIARY (A Subsidiary of BDO Unibank, Inc.) NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2020 AND 2019 (Amounts in Millions of Philippine Pesos, Except Per Share Data, Exchange Rates and as Indicated)